 Bonus: Any street food anywhere.
 New York has vendors in pretty much every corner and on every street.
 Gyros?
 Burgers?
 Hot Dogs?
 Nuts?
 Anything you want.
 I suggest trying this at least once!
 It’s pretty much a must do in New York.

 So there you have it.
 My first edition of the must eat places in New York.
-I’m sure I’ll put out more New York food lists as the city that never sleeps is luckily only bus ride away from home.
+I’m sure I’ll put out more New York food lists as the city that never sleeps is luckily only a bus ride away from home.
+We did this entire food list in one weekend in New York so it’s totally doable on your first trip!
+If not, there’s always a reason to come back to New York isn’t there?

 Have you been to New York?
 What food place stood out for you?